dhairyashild/YAML_MAGIC/EXTERNAL_DNS_EKS_STEPS/readme.md

   ]
 }
 ```
-# OR Create an IAM Policy via terraform
+# OR Create an IAM Policy via terraform--DD IDEA

 - Make a note of Policy ARN which we will use in next step
 ```t